mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 Popular web games like [agar.io](http://agar.io) are effectively limited to networking via WebSockets over TCP, because WebRTC is difficult to use in a client/server context.

-If these games were provided with some way to send unreliable-unordered packets over UDP, they would play better because their game data is no longer subject to head of line blocking.

-One solution would be for google to make it _significantly_ easier for game developers to integrate WebRTC data channel support in to their dedicated servers.
+One solution would be for google to make it _significantly_ easier for game developers to integrate WebRTC data channel support in their dedicated servers.

 Alternatively, [netcode.io](http://netcode.io) provides a much simpler 'WebSockets for UDP'-like approach, which would also solve the problem, if it were standardized and incorporated into browsers.